kragen/derctuo/markdown/cyclic-fabrication-systems.md

 reproduce finer details than sandcasting, though with worse dimensional precision.

-A modern innovation in these processes is "lost foam casting", where the pattern is burned out as with lost-wax casting, but the mold is sand as with sand casting.
+A modern innovation in these processes is “lost foam casting”, where the pattern is burned out as with lost-wax casting, but the mold is sand as with sand casting.
 By making the pattern from an organic foam such as styrofoam, it produces little enough gas that it need not be